dgraph-io/dgraph/t/README.md

 You can run a specific package or a specific test via this script.
 You can use the concurrency flag to specify how many clusters to run.

+---

+This script runs many clusters of Dgraph.
+To make your tests work with this script, they can get the address for any instance by passing in the name of the instance and the port:

+`testutil.ContainerAddr("alpha2", 9080)`